BedquiltDB/bedquilt-core/doc/guide/overview.md

 ## What Next?

-Maybe read the [BedquiltDB Spec](../spec.md), to get a feel for all the cool stuff BedquiltDB can do.
+Maybe read the [BedquiltDB Spec](../spec.md), to get a feel for all the cool stuff BedquiltDB can do, or check out the [Administration](administration.md) section.